 White vinegar for your dog’s itchy skin?
-While this may sound absurd, white vinegar as treatment for itchy skin actually works wonders.
+While this may sound absurd, white vinegar actually works wonders as a treatment for itchy skin.

 If you’re a dog owner, you know how frustrating it can be to watch your furry friend scratch and bite at their skin due to itchiness.
-While there are many commercial products available to alleviate this discomfort, they often come with a hefty price tag and may contain harmful chemicals.
+While many commercial products are available to alleviate this discomfort, they often come with a hefty price tag and may contain harmful chemicals.

-Luckily, there’s a simple and natural solution that you may already have in your kitchen pantry: white vinegar.
+Luckily, you may already have a simple and natural solution in your kitchen pantry: white vinegar.

 How White Vinegar Helps Itchy Skin

-Using vinegar to fight infections and other conditions dates back to the father of modern medicine, Hippocrates (460-377 BC).
-Hippocrates recommended a vinegar preparation for treating sores and cleaning ulcerations.
+Vinegar’s use to fight infections and other conditions dates back to Hippocrates, the father of modern medicine (460-377 BC).
+Hippocrates recommended vinegar preparation for treating sores and cleaning ulcerations.

 Citric acid is an alpha-hydroxic acid.
-Alpha hydroxy acid (AHA) helps increase skin turnover and helps with wrinkles and age spots in humans.
+Alpha hydroxy acids (AHAs) help increase skin turnover and reduce human wrinkles and age spots.

 You’re probably not worried about your dog’s wrinkles and age spots–right?!?
 Moreover, skin turnover also helps keep skin healthier overall.